datapIan/t5cine/README.md

 # *t5cine - A Black Ops Cinematic Mod* <!-- omit in toc -->
+⚠️ Note: This mod isn't in alpha stage... it doesn't do anything yet,

 **A GSC modification for t5 to create cinematics.**